-Students are eligible to begin the APEx after completion of five of the six core courses in the MPH Program: BIOS 5200, CHSC 5206, EOHS 5200, EPID 5200, and HPMG 5206.
+Students are eligible to begin the Applied Practice Experience after completion of five of the six core courses in the MPH Program: BIOS 5200, CHSC 5206, EOHS 5200, EPID 5200, and HPMG 5206.
 Students must be in good academic standing to begin the APEx.
-Students are advised to start planning for the APEx one semester prior to registration.
-It is recommended to secure an opportunity prior to registering for the course.
-To register for the APEx, students must submit a Proposal Form prior to the first day of the semester they intend to register for the course.
-Students are required to complete at least 120 hours, though the period of time to finish the APEx may vary.
-The APEx work schedule is determined by the student and the Preceptor, taking into consideration the student's schedule and the needs of the practice site.
+Typically, the Applied Practice Experience is completed in the student's third semester, but eligible students are welcome to complete the APEx at any time throughout the year.
+The duration of the APEx is determined by the student and the Preceptor, taking into consideration the student's schedule and the needs of the practice site.